 They're big.
 They're beautiful.
 They look nothing like breasts.

+Male settlers of America had a bit of a fixation on women’s bodies.
 The Grand Teton, as you probably know, is legendarily translated from French as “Large Breast.”
 But that’s only the best known of many place names suggestive of longing, desire, and lust.

 Search the U.S. Board on Geographic Names website – as I did, slightly embarrassed for an entire afternoon in a coffee shop – and you’ll find dozens more examples of luridly named geographic features.
 There are so many, in fact, that I eventually narrowed this list down to just features named after breasts.
 Let’s not even talk about valleys.